 Layperson

-A more inclusive alternative to "layman," meaning someone not specialized in a particular field.
+This inclusive alternative to "layman" refers to someone who isn't an expert in a particular field.

 "You don't need to be an expert to understand; it's clear even to a layperson."